Myanmar protests an opportunity to show more reform

 "I hate the previous government.
 The new government is better ... but they can improve."

-The protests are the latest challenge for President Thein Sein who has freed hundreds of political prisoners, started peace talks with ethnic minority rebels and held historic by-elections that catapulted Suu Kyi's party into parliament.
+The protests are the latest challenge for reformist President Thein Sein who has freed hundreds of political prisoners, started peace talks with ethnic minority rebel groups and held historic by-elections that catapulted Nobel Peace Prize laureate Aung San Suu Kyi's opposition party into parliament.

-Western governments have begun unwinding decades of sanctions slapped on the former Burma because of the fast-paced and historic reforms.
+Western governments have begun unwinding decades of sanctions slapped on the previously isolated nation because of the fast-paced and historic reforms.

 Last year, in what was one of the first signs of Myanmar's new era, Thein Sein bowed to public pressure and cancelled the Myitsone dam being built on the Irrawaddy River by the Chinese.
 Power generated from the $3.6 billion project would have gone to neighbouring China.